Bernard de Marigny: Early life

 The son of Pierre Enguerrand Philippe de Marigny de Mandeville (1751-1800) Ecuyer and Chevalier de St. Louis and his wife Jeanne Marie d'Estrehan de Beaupré, Bernard was born in New Orleans in 1785, the third generation of his family to be born in colonial Louisiana.
 His paternal grandfather, Antoine Philippe de Marigny, was a French nobleman, military officer, and geographer.
 His maternal grandfather, Jean Baptiste d'Estrehan, was the royal treasurer of the colony.

-In 1798, Louis-Philippe, Duke of Orléans (who became King Louis Philippe in 1830) and his two brothers, the Duke de Montpensier and the Count of Beaujolais, visited the Marigny plantation.
+In 1798, Louis-Philippe, Duke of Orléans (who became King Louis Philippe in 1830) and his two brothers, the Duke de Montpensier and the Count of Beaujolais, visited the Marigny plantation during their exile from France following the French Revolution.
 By all accounts, they were lavishly entertained by the family.
-One story recounts that special gold dinner ware was made for the occasion of the Duke of Orleans' visit and was thrown into the river afterward, because no one would be worthy of using it again.
+One story recounts that special gold dinnerware was made for the occasion of the Duke of Orleans' visit and was thrown into the river afterward, because no one would be worthy of using it again.

-The visit of the French royal family apparently had a big impact on Marigny, as it is reported as an example of the spoiled life in which he was reared.
+The visit of the French royal family apparently had a big impact on Marigny.
 When he was 15 years old, his father died and Bernard inherited his father's plantation just outside the city gates, east of New Orleans' Vieux Carré.
 According to historians, "His every whim [was] indulged while his father was alive, he became as wild and headstrong after his death as an unbacked [wild] mustang, and his guardian, abandoning all idea of control, finally shipped him to England, hoping that life abroad might mend his manners; but in London Bernard's dissipations became only more pyrotechnic, and he spent most of his time at Almack's and other famous gambling places."

 Mardi Gras

-Marigny funded the first organized New Orleans Mardi Gras celebration in 1833, this model is what the Mistick Krewe of Comus would base their first parade on.
+Marigny funded the first organized New Orleans Mardi Gras celebration in 1833, this model is what the Mistick Krewe of Comus would base their first parade and tableau on.

 Craps

 One of the things Marigny brought back to New Orleans from England was the dice game Hazard which became popular in a simplified form, known in local dialect as "Crapaud."
+The evolution of Hazard gave rise to the modern-day table craps, still popular in casinos today.